gcallah/MiscWriting/Ethics/TheTimes.md

-Another phrase expressing this same idea is that one's opponents ideas are on ["the wrong side of history."](https://newhumanist.org.uk/articles/6284/wrong-side-of-history) And yet another common version of this sort of argument simply states the current year or century, as though that alone should make obvious which side is right in an ethical debate.
+Another phrase expressing this same idea is that one's opponents ideas are on ["the wrong side of history."](https://newhumanist.org.uk/articles/6284/wrong-side-of-history) Yet another common version of this genre of argument simply states the current year or century, as though that alone should make obvious which side is right in an ethical debate.
 For example, Katha Pollit of *The Nation* entitled a talk she gave ""What?!
 It's the 21st Century and We're Still Fighting for Reproductive Rights?"
 (I wonder if someone gave a talk in 1240 entitled, ""What?!
 It's the 13th Century and We're Still Fighting About Whether Trial by Ordeal Works?")
 This fallacy was recognized as early as Aristotle's time: